2022_04_19_km_walter_erc-3.jpg

 Surprising Symmetries for Theoretical Computer Science

-Michael Walter brings together research areas that, at first glance, have little to do with each other – ranging from algebra to quantum computing.
+In his project SYMOPTIC, Michael Walter brings together research areas that, at first glance, have little to do with each other – ranging from algebra to quantum computing.

 The funded project falls within the realm of theoretical computer science.
 “Essentially, theoretical computer science is about finding fast algorithms and understanding structurally when such algorithms can’t exist,” explains Michael Walter.
 Starting point was a series of prior works in which, together with international colleagues, he noticed that several fundamental questions in a variety of fields might be connected, even though they seem to have nothing to do with each other at first glance.